rebeccawilliams/socrata-nominate/readme.md

 Suggest that datasets be opened on Socrata portals.

+This isn't quite working.
+Bleh.
+Maybe I should rewrite it in phantomjs.

 ## Install
 This library might expand to other Socrata methods, so I just named it "socrata".